freon4dsl/Freon4dsl/README.md

     yarn start

+To build and run the docs locally:

+    yarn start:docs

 This will open a browser with the demo app on `http://localhost:3000/`.
 The demo app is work in progress.